virtualvasu/roadbot/README.md

 ## Contributing

-We welcome contributions to improve the Traffic Rules Assistant.
+We welcome contributions to improve **RuleSense**.
 Please follow these guidelines:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/enhancement`)